 Usually when we go through the pages of a landscaping glossy, we see a lot of features with country houses, and extensive land area.
-We also see a lot many landscaping elements such as pergolas, exotic trees, precise cut lawn (it was mowed regularly with a lawn mower), bridges over small water bodies and numerous other features.
+We also see a lot many landscaping elements such as pergolas, exotic trees, precise cut lawn (it was mowed regularly with it was mowed regularly with a lawn mower), bridges over small water bodies and numerous other features.
 Usually, people living in urban areas believe that since they do not have land as large as in the country houses, they may not be able to create anything in their own front and back yards.
 But, this is just a misnomer.
 The good news is that no matter what the size of your garden, big or small, you can use landscaping to give it a completely new look, a completely different identity!

 The recipe for the perfect landscaping – looking beyond size of land

 Size is a state of mind.
 For many of us staying in urban localities, the ultimate dream is to own a country house with huge and beautifully manicured lands with tall trees providing the perfect retreat from a noisy and chaotic world.
 Nevertheless, there is no need to be disappointed just because you have a small garden space.
 Just begin by thinking at a smaller scale and realize that you can achieve results in small ways.
 A good example is that if you want to plant trees in your garden, it would be silly to plant large trees.
 Yet, you can plant trees with small or medium heights.
 Small sized trees are a perfect accessory to a small garden and make for an excellent landscaping element.

 Another effective way for landscaping of small gardens is to use small sized trees on either side of your door or driveway.
 You can also add some rustic touch to this by surrounding the trees by stones, colorful or in mixed sizes.
 Any which ways, small trees are a great way to make your home’s entrance seem impressive and welcoming.